Public phone boxes, 1920s/1930s UK

 Public phone box on the streets in the 1920s and 30s.

-Information card in Amberley Museum
+from an information card in Amberley Museum

 I was born in 1939 and was well familiar with telephone boxes while I grew up in London in the war years of the 1940s.
 Yet the public phones that I saw were only of the type described on the public phones 1940s and 1950s page.
 This is rather surprising as I would have expected some of the old technology still to have been around.
 Of course during the war years, I didn't travel much.